Things to Know Before Applying for a Cannabis Business License

 • Obtaining a sales tax permit

-Pursuing a business license shouldn’t be your first step.
-Put together a business plan ahead of time.
-By doing so, you’ll be more likely to be taken seriously when you seek funding.
-Additionally, it will be crucial when it comes to applying for your license.
+Pursuing a cannabis business license should be prioritized in this process, but it shouldn’t be your first step.
+Putting together a cohesive business plan ahead of time will act as a blueprint, laying the foundation for what’s to come.
+Furthermore, you’ll be more likely to be taken seriously when you seek funding, which is often crucial during the licensing application process.

 Develop Your Standard Operating Procedures (SOPs)

-You will need to address areas of your cannabis business including shipping, distribution, payment processing, recordkeeping, compliance, accounting, and security.
+You will need to address all areas of your cannabis business including distribution, payment processing, recordkeeping, compliance, accounting, and security.
+These standard operating procedures should pay special attention to delineating security measures, point of sale (POS) systems, and inventory management, as these all contain unique facets for maintaining compliance in the industry.

 Create a Budget with Financial Projections